leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 4. If  `restGas < 0(negative)`, we using greedy manners to shift the `minGas` and that prove current index is invalid
 5. finally  if  `restGas >= 0`  that means the car can travel the circle gas station

+**Algorithm: **

+1. check the full gas is enough to take the circle ？if  it is not worked, the function return -1;
+2. we should refresh the start position to i+1  ,when you get the negative gas in the i th element ,it means that pre-elements can not be the start position .

 ```C++
 class Solution {
 public: